julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--removeCandidates.md

 Remove candidates from an election.

-*Please note: You can't remove candidates after the first vote.
+*Please note: You cannot remove candidates after the first vote.
 An exception will be thrown.*

 #### **candidates_input:** *`CondorcetPHP\Condorcet\Candidate|array|string`*
-String matching candidate name CondorcetPHP\Condorcet\Candidate object.
-Array populated by CondorcetPHP\Condorcet\Candidate\.
-Array populated by string matching candidate name.
+String corresponding to the candidate's name or CondorcetPHP\Condorcet\Candidate object.
+Array filled with CondorcetPHP\Condorcet\Candidate objects.
+Array filled with strings corresponding to the candidate's name.

-### Return value:
+### Return value

-*(`array`)* List of removed CondorcetPHP\Condorcet\Candidate object.
+*(`array`)* List of removed candidate objects.